 During scoping for the plan, NPS planners asked the public to describe their experiences and preferences for their use and enjoyment of the wilderness.
-Park staff conducted two series of public meetings in conjunction with WSP public comment periods, in spring 2011 and fall 2012, to gather public input on wilderness issues, concerns, and preferences.
-The comments were grouped and consolidated in specific public comment summary reports (NPS, 2012a and 2013a) and provided important feedback to the NPS regarding the level of public interest in different activities.
+The parks' staff conducted two series of public meetings in conjunction with WSP public comment periods, in spring 2011 and fall 2012, to gather public input on wilderness issues, concerns, and preferences.
+The comments were grouped and consolidated in specific public comment summary reports (NPS 2012a and 2013a) and provided important feedback to the NPS regarding the level of public interest in different activities.
 This information provided feedback and awareness to planners on those wilderness uses that members of the public would like to see preserved as well as uses that the public may choose to see changed.
-The parks commissioned researchers to conduct a targeted visitor survey (S. Martin and J. Blackwell 2013), and conducted other data-gathering (G. Fauth and B. Tarpinian 2011; A. Watson et.al.
-1993; and B. Kantola 1975) to understand use patterns.
-The parks reviewed the findings of social research completed in similar settings for its relevance to wilderness use.
-These efforts provided additional insight into the types of activities and experiences visitors are engaged in and prefer and informed the decisions of park planners in the planning process.
+The parks commissioned researchers to conduct a targeted visitor survey (S. Martin and J. Blackwell 2013), conducted other data-gathering and reviewed the findings of social research completed in similar settings for its relevance to wilderness use (G. Fauth and B. Tarpinian 2011; A. Watson et al. 1993; and B. Kantola 1975) in order to understand use patterns.
+These efforts provided additional insight into the types of activities and experiences visitors are engaged in and prefer and informed the decisions of the parks' management in the planning process.